Roy-lab/scMTNI/README.md

 m : A file describing the gene relationships.
 The first column of this file is of the format OGID{NUMBER}_{DUP}.
 Each NUMBER represents an orthogroup.
 For orthogroups with duplications, DUP is the duplication count/id.
 If there are no duplications in the dataset being used, DUP will always be 1.
 If we are working with only a single species, then the gene names in a orthogroup are the same gene name followed by the cell cluster ID, e.g., {GeneX_cluster1, GeneX_cluster2, GeneX_cluster3}.
 Since scMTNI allows different gene sets in different cell clusters, we can set that gene to "None" for the cell clusters where it is absent.
 For example, if `GeneX` is absent in cluster 2, the aforementioned orthogroup will contain {GeneX_cluster1, None, GeneX_cluster3}.

 s : A list of the cells present in the gene file (parameter m), in the order they exist in the gene file

+b : specifies the β0 parameter which controls the sparsity of the network, a penalty for adding new edges.
+The β0 parameter is a sparsity prior that controls the penalty of adding of a new edge to the network, which takes a negative value (β0 < 0).
+We suggest trying β0 for values between −5 and −0.1.
+A smaller (more negative) value will add a greater cost to edge addition and end up with a sparser network.

+q : specifies the β1 parameter which controls how strongly motif instances are incorporated as prior (β1 ≥ 0).
+We suggest setting β1 to a value between 0 and 5.
+A higher value will result in motif prior network being valued more strongly.  β1 is set to 0 when there is no cell type-specific motif information available.

 i: yes -> run INDEP, no -> run scMTNI.
 By default, it will set i to no and run scMTNI.